 (b) A traditional sub-council consists of the number of members as determined by the Premier concerned, after consultation with the main traditional council.

-(2) The Premier concerned must, subject to the provisions of section 16(5), (17) and (19), by notice in the relevant Provincial Gazette recognise a traditional sub-council as part of the main traditional council and define its area of jurisdiction by notice in the relevant Provincial Gazette, indicating the portions of land forming part of such area of jurisdiction, which area must be mapped and such map must be published under such notice.
+(2) The Premier concerned must, subject to the provisions of section 16(5), (17) and (19), by notice in the relevant Provincial Gazette recognise a traditional sub-council as part of the main traditional council and define its area of jurisdiction, indicating the portions of land forming part of such area of jurisdiction, which area must be mapped and such map must be published under such notice.

 (3) (a) At least a third of the members of a traditional sub-council must be women.